The ASVAB National Guard Test

 Purpose of ASVAB Tests

+A National Guard responds to emergencies and crisis that are primarily domestic as well as international; for example, during a hurricane or a coastal oil spill.
 Thus, the National Guard Services form the backbone of the Armed Forces in the form of allied forces at home or abroad.
 There are many requirements to pursue a career as a National Guard; basic requirements such as age, citizenship, medical, physical, and moral requirements.
 Then there are others, such as education and most importantly, aptitude.
 The aptitude test measures your basic learning along with the Military Occupational Specialty (MOS) skills.
-The ASVAB National Guard tests your proficiency across domains for two reasons:
+The National Guard examination specifically evaluates your proficiency across domains for two reasons:

 - To enlist you as a candidate for the services